gowtham-source/MoR-LLM-Mixture-of-Recursions-Small-Large-Language-Model/README.md

 **Note:** This repository focuses on providing a faithful implementation of the MoR architecture.
 Results will vary based on training duration, data quality, and available compute.
 Full training results will be added in future updates as more resources become available.

+-- The diagrams used here are taken from the original paper!

 ## Future Work

 Several enhancements are planned for future development: